Ayush272002/Claude9/README.md

 ## Overview

 Claude9 is an intelligent, accessibility-focused AI companion designed to empower users in tracking, understanding, and managing their mental well-being.
-By leveraging **Anthropic AI** and advanced **sentiment analysis**, Claude9 provides real-time insights into emotional patterns, helping users make informed decisions about their mental health.
+By leveraging **Anthropic AI**, Claude9 provides real-time insights into emotional patterns, helping users make informed decisions about their mental health.

 With an intuitive interface and intelligent recommendation system, Claude9 suggests **personalized self-care activities, mindfulness exercises, and even memes** based on individual mood trends.